MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

         app.run('localhost', 4449)
     ```

 1. You may have noticed that the **Add > New Item** dialog box displays many other types of files you can add to a Python project, including a Python class, a Python package, a Python unit test, *web.config* files, and more.
-In general, these *item templates*, as they're called, are a great way to quickly create files with useful boilerplate code.
+In general, these item templates, as they're called, are a great way to quickly create files with useful boilerplate code.

 **Question: Where can I learn more about Flask?**